joelcoxokc/slush-y/README.md

 ## AngularJS API Sub-Generator

 Connecting simple api's from the client to the server can be a tedious job.
-However, thanks to the **API** sub-generator, you simple create a fully restful api interface on the server, and an api AngularJS Service that connects to it; within the module you specify.
-Creating a new AngularJS route will involve executing this command:
+However, thanks to the **API** sub-generator, you simply create a fully restful api interface on the server, and an API AngularJS Service that connects to it; within the module you specify.
+Creating a new AngularJS API will involve executing this command:

 ```
-$ slush y:api <route-name>
+$ slush y:api <api-name>
 ```
 ###--Flags